How Alcohol Affects Our Vision

 If you are found drinking and driving with a BAC level of over 0.08%, you will be charged with a DUI, as this is a criminal offense.
 A DUI can have serious consequences and impact all areas of your life.
 If you are accused of driving under the influence, you need a lawyer’s advice on dealing with the charges you are facing.

-Have you or a loved one been accused of DUI?
+Have you or a loved one been accused of DUI in San Diego?
 Do not hesitate to call jD Law Criminal Defense Attorneys today at (760) 630-2000 for quality legal advice and to get the help you need.

 Don’t Waste Any Time!